The Goodnight Worry Program for Bedtime Fears

 Getting ready to start: Examine your own part of the problem.

-You’re almost ready to start the new sleep program, but first you need to ask yourself a question.
+You’re almost ready to start the new sleep program, but first, you need to ask yourself a question.
 Are you part of the problem?
 You want the best for your child, but are your own emotional needs or marital dynamics getting in the way?
-Almost always the sleep problem arises, at least in part, because parents want to avoid distressing the child.
+Almost always the sleep problem arises, at least in part, because parents want to avoid distressing the child, so they accommodate the child’s wishes.
 But other factors may also contribute to the problem.
 Think hard about whether any of these apply to you.

 - Ambivalence: But sleeping together is natural, isn’t it?
 It’s hard to be firm in setting limits if you’re still feeling mixed about this basic issue.
 Are you still telling yourself that if your child is demanding to sleep with you it must be because she needs it?
 Try to set your doubts aside and accept that what you are doing is helping your child become a strong, confident and secure individual.
 Remember, when you act with confidence, you are giving your child a clear message that all is safe and there is no need to worry.